mayankbishtx/Socialhive/Readme.md

-# Social - A Full-Stack Social Media Application
+# Social - A Full-Stack Image Sharing Platform

-A modern full-stack social media platform built with the MERN stack where users can connect, share posts, and interact with each other in real time.
+A modern full-stack image sharing platform where users can connect, share posts, and interact with each other in real time.

 ## Features